kinny94/graphQL-appolo-angular/README.md

-# graphQL-appolo-angular
+# Udemy Coureses Application
 A repository to learn graphQL and apollo client with angular.
-The repo contains the notes, essential code along with an example application.
+The repository contains a web applciation runnning on Angular 7 frontend and NodeJS Server.
+The application uses a MongoDB Database to extract and view courses from udemy.
+The applciation allows you to search for a course from the database and also allows you to rate courses with realtime updates on the front-end.
+The application uses GraphQl and appolo client for angular to extract from the database.